Altherr, Kingery, Phillies win 6th in row, beat Rays 10-4 - Philly

 UP NEXT

-Rays: LHP Blake Snell (1-1) will face Texas LHP Martin Perez (1-1) in the opener of a three-game set Monday night.
+Rays: LHP Blake Snell (1-1) will start at home against Texas LHP Martin Perez (1-1) in the opener of a three-game set Monday night.